 An employee may appeal the Department Manager's (or designee's) decision to the General Manager, in writing, within ten business days after the receipt of the decision.
 The formal appeal shall be presented in writing to the General Manager.
-The General Manager or his/her designee shall discuss the appeal with the employee and shall make a reasonable effort to render a written decision regarding the complaint within ten business days after the General Manager received the formal complaint.
+The General Manager or his/her designee shall discuss the appeal with the employee and shall make a reasonable effort render a written decision regarding the complaint within ten business days of receipt of the formal complaint.